elegidocodes/elegidocodes/README.md

 <br>

 Throughout this years I have taken many programming, computers science, and software engineering courses either in collage and online.
-So, if your interested in learning programming, I recommend the ones from instructors like @github/darbyluv2code, @github/angelabauer, and @github/jonasschmedtmann.
+So, if your interested in learning programming, I recommend the ones from instructors like @darbyluv2code, @angelabauer, @mschwarzmueller, and @jonasschmedtmann.

 ![BackGround](img/Line.png)